EddLonzanida/Eml.ConfigParser.Demo/README.md

 # [Eml.ConfigParser](https://www.nuget.org/packages/Eml.ConfigParser/)

 * IoC/DI compatible.
+* Has own [Visual Studio Addin](https://marketplace.visualstudio.com/items?itemName=eDuDeTification.ConfigParser) for easier use.
 * Small size.
-* Has own [Visual Studio Addin](https://marketplace.visualstudio.com/items?itemName=eDuDeTification.ConfigParser) for easy use.
 * Read strongly-typed values from your [appsettings.json](Tests/Eml.ConfigParser.Tests.Integration.NetCore/appsettings.json) or any other config.json files.
 * Supports List of Native Types and accepts Custom Classes for complex settings.
 * .Net5 is now supported.

-   * **Breaking changes:** Starting with [Eml.ConfigParser.5.0.0](https://www.nuget.org/packages/Eml.ConfigParser/5.0.0), support to lower versions of .Net framework *has been removed.* You need to upgrade to .Net5 or higher.
+    **Breaking changes:** Starting with [Eml.ConfigParser.5.0.0](https://www.nuget.org/packages/Eml.ConfigParser/5.0.0), support to lower versions of .Net framework *has been removed.* You need to upgrade to .Net5 or higher.
+##
 ## Getting Started
 Edit your .csproj and set your *.json files to CopyToOutputDirectory.
 ```xml